Automating Rigid Origami Design: Rigid Origami as Discrete Optimization

 Given the constraints of the PTU method, we aim to formulate the task of finding a suitable crease pattern $s$ as a discrete optimization problem.
 More specifically, we sequentially construct a directed acyclic graph $G(V,E)$ by placing vertices $v$ and connecting crease lines $e$ on a grid board of fixed size.
 The board represents the unfolded paper and the discrete nature of the grid allows for efficient exploration of the infinite space of possible crease patterns.

 In this formulation, we can also view the task of designing a crease pattern as playing a single-player game in which the player sequentially places vertices on the board.
 The board is first initialized with a simple pre-selected starting pattern, such as a line or a square, for which the size and the position can be chosen by the agent.
 Then, in the first phase of each turn, the player chooses a vertex that has only incoming edges so far, i.e. an extendable vertex.
 In the second phase, the player then chooses three locations on the board, which define the three outgoing edges of the vertex chosen before.
 A new vertex is created in every chosen location that did not have a vertex so far and the player is asked again to choose the next vertex to extend.
 In the first phase of each turn, the player can also be given the option to choose a special \emph{source} action instead of selecting an extendable vertex.
 This action places a new source vertex in an empty space on the board, which receives the same external driving angle $\rho_0$ as the original source vertex, thus keeping the 1-DOF constraint.
-We provide this option for an easier approximation of certain shapes in our shape approximation experiments.
+This can make for easier construction of certain shapes.

 The player reaches the end of an episode in the game if either (1) a special \emph{terminate} action is played, (2) some non-foldable game state is encountered, or (3) there are no more actions available in the current game state.
 See Figure~\ref{fig:game} for an illustration of the game.